klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 large memory capacities and scale nicely over NUMA domains and then further over distributed memory nodes, the more uniform architecture will certainly make life easier and offer great performance benefits.

+Intel was also working on a similar design, code-named Falcon Shores that was intended to hit the market in 2024, but in an announcement in March 2023 it was said that the chip was postponed till 2025, and the announcement also mentioned it as a GPU, explicitly scrapping the XPU term they used before.